 Never let a stain sit.
 Quick pre-treatment can make the difference between a short, effective hand-wash later and a permanent stain.

 As soon as possible, wet stains with plain water.
-Organic stains made from animal protiens (blood, fat, etc.) can “cook” to permanence if you use hot water, so keep it lukewarm or cold for those.
+Organic stains made from animal proteins (blood, fat, etc.) can “cook” to permanence if you use hot water, so keep it lukewarm or cold for those.
 Inorganic stains like dirt and synthetic oils can be treated with warm or hot water.

 Dab the water onto the stained cloth from behind the stain, and set it face down on a paper towel or other neutral, absorbent cloth — that way the staining substance is leeching naturally off the surface of your garment, rather than soaking deeper into it.